dodona-edu/dodona-edu.github.io/en/references/tested/dsl/index.md

 ## Supported tags

-TESTed supports the following standard types:
+TESTed supports the following standard YAML types:

 - `!!set` to denote a set.

-TESTed also supports:

-- `!v` or `!value` to mark a return value as a YAML value.

 Finally, all [TESTed types](/en/references/tested/types) can also be used as tags.
+For example `!int64` or `!double`.
+Note that custom types use one exclamation mark, while standard types use two.

 ## YAML cheat sheet